joshuadunning/supa-db-starter/README.md

 ## Default migrations
 Several migrations are run by default to build a basic app.
 This includes functions to create a profile table, insert on new user creation, RLS on user avatars.

+## Manual configuration
+1. Ensure email confirmations are disabled for account creation
+2. Configure email templates to use codes instead of links